MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/healthcare-ai-models.md

 ---
-title: Health and life science AI models in AI Studio
+title: Foundational AI models for healthcare in AI Studio
 titleSuffix: Azure AI Studio
 description: Learn about AI models that are applicable to the health and life science industry. ms.service: azure-ai-studio